MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 Define traffic patterns with the least amount of permissions and only following explicitly allowed paths.
 Here's an example diagram of using application security groups to define network traffic patterns in the network security groups for a spoke VNet that is used along with a hub VNet.
 This is the recommended configuration.

-> [!WARNING]
-> These diagrams need to be updated to show at least an option with the Azure Firewall, similar to [the PaaS Article](azure-infrastructure-paas.md#deploy-application-specific-rules)
+//FIX These diagrams need to be updated to show at least an option with the Azure Firewall, similar to [the PaaS Article](azure-infrastructure-paas.md#deploy-application-specific-rules)

 :::image type="content" source="media/spoke/azure-infra-spoke-tiers-7.svg" alt-text="The recommended configuration of networking patterns for a three-tier web application in a hub-spoke configuration." lightbox="media/spoke/azure-infra-spoke-tiers-7.svg":::